 Dennis graduated from Bullard Havens Technical School with a diploma in Auto Mechanics, with his employment record being mainly in the machining and aerospace manufacturing industry within the state.
 He worked for twenty years at Avco-Textron Lycoming until they moved to Arizona in 1998.
 He was then employed at Ultra Electronics Measurement Systems Inc. for a further 20 years where he was a machinist in the Prototype and Development Lab.
-He also works on the production floor assembling miniature joysticks, control grips, hand controls, and soldier portable controls for the military and civilian markets.
+He also worked on the production floor assembling miniature joysticks, control grips, hand controls, and soldier portable controls for the military and civilian markets.
 Now retired, Dennis is the Archivist for the Connecticut Air & Space Center.
-Dennis’s interest in aircraft and collecting / preserving artifacts and memorabilia from World War II and Connecticut Aviation was inspired from his father’s love for aviation and pride for serving in the Pacific in WWII as a top turret gunner on a B-24.
+Dennis’s interest in aircraft and collecting / preserving artifacts and memorabilia from World War II and Connecticut Aviation was inspired from his father’s love of aviation and pride for serving in the Pacific in WWII as a top turret gunner on a B-24 Liberator Bombers.

 Christopher Soltis – Curator - Exhibit Designer - Model Builder